Introduction: Strategies to reduce transport emissions

 There are two forms of tax that apply to all vehicle purchases in Australia regardless of value: the 10 per cent GST (collected by the Commonwealth but notionally attributed to the states) and the vehicle transfer duty (commonly known as stamp duty) levied by the various State and Territory governments.
 Rates of the latter vary by jurisdiction, and different rules apply as to whether EVs and other ‘efficient’ vehicles are charged concessional rates.

 In Victoria in 2020–21, the effective rate of stamp duty is 4.2 per cent.
 Higher rates on a sliding scale apply to cars at the higher end of the market, but EVs (with no tailpipe emissions) and other low-emission vehicles (with CO2 emissions below 120g/km) are exempt from these higher rates.
-By comparison NSW, SA and Tasmania have rates of between 3 and 5 per cent (depending on value) and provide no concession for low-emission vehicles.
-WA’s rate similarly is between 2.5 and 6.5 per cent with no EV concession, and the NT applies a flat rate of 3 per cent.
+By comparison NSW, SA and Tasmania have rates of between 3 and 5 per cent (depending on value); NSW has waived stamp duty entirely on EVs as of 2021 while the others as yet provide no concession for low-emission vehicles.
+WA’s rate similarly is between 2.5 and 6.5 per cent with no EV concession.
+The NT applies a flat rate of 3 per cent, but as of 2022 there is a $1500 discount for new EVs, effectively eliminating stamp duty for EVs under $50,000.
 Queensland has a sliding rate from 2 to 4 per cent for hybrid and electric vehicles, and 3 to 6 per cent for others depending on engine size.
 Lastly, the ACT applies different rates of stamp duty based on environmental performance as reported in the Federal government’s Green Vehicle Guide; most EVs will qualify for a zero rate under this scheme.

 Fixed annual charges for registered motor vehicles (collectively known as ‘registration fees’) are calculated differently in each State or Territory, and may or may not depend on characteristics of the vehicle.
 This is in part because different jurisdictions take different philosophical approaches to the dual purpose of registration fees: on the one hand as a revenue source to fund road maintenance, and on the other as a way to fund personal injury compensation and treatment for car crash victims.

 In Victoria, the way fees are structured emphasises the second of these purposes, with the bulk of the fee deemed a TAC insurance premium.
 The fee for cars is charged on three tiers based on postcode of registration, with the highest (for metro areas) being $834.80 in 2020–21, and the lowest (for rural areas) being $716.
-As stated above, there is a $100 discount for zero and low-emission vehicles (the same categories as are liable for the kilometre charge, thus making it practically equivalent to a 4000km tax-free threshold) but no other variations based on vehicle characteristics.
+As stated above, there is a $100 discount for zero and low-emission vehicles.
+(Until 2021 there was a similar discount for ‘conventional’ hybrids that use an electric motor to improve the efficiency of an IC engine; while this has been discontinued, the discount remains in place for other low-emission cars.)
+This alignment of the registration discount with the same vehicle categories that are liable for the kilometre charge makes it practically equivalent to a 4000km tax-free threshold, as noted above.
+There are no other variations based on vehicle characteristics in Victoria.

 Although Victoria’s charges have multiple tiers, they are simple by comparison with the charging regimes in other jurisdictions.
 NSW and the ACT charge on a sliding scale based on vehicle weight and whether the vehicle is primarily for personal or business use.
 This reflects the first purpose above—of registration as a road maintenance levy—given the very strong link between weight and the amount of damage vehicles cause to road surfaces over time.
 As already noted, this imposes a penalty on EV owners due to the additional weight of EV batteries; the fee increment at each weight threshold above 1.5 tonnes is between $150 and $200 a year (for personal use), which is a similar order of magnitude to the typical liability of an EV owner under the Victorian or SA road user charge.
 Both NSW and the ACT do however compensate partly for this by providing discounts on registration for EVs and other low-emission vehicles, the ACT discount of 20% being the more generous.
-(The ACT government also announced in 2020 that EV owners would be provided two years’ free registration.)
+The ACT government also provides two years’ free registration after purchase for EVs, honouring an announcement in 2020.

 In South Australia, registration fees vary according to vehicle body type, engine capacity (number of cylinders) and place of registration (similar to Victoria), but not by the gross weight of the vehicle.
 Queensland’s and Tasmania’s systems are similar, with a sliding scale based on engine capacity combined with a fixed insurance premium.